Gregory the Illuminator: Italy and the Catholic world

 In the 8th century, the iconoclast decrees in Greece caused a number of religious orders to flee the Byzantine Empire and seek refuge elsewhere.
-San Gregorio Armeno in Naples was built in that century over the remains of a Roman temple dedicated to Ceres, by a group of nuns escaping from the Byzantine Empire with the relics of Gregory, including his skull, a femur bone, his staff, the leather straps used in his torture and the manacles that held the saint.
+San Gregorio Armeno in Naples was built in that century over the remains of a Roman temple dedicated to Ceres, by a group of nuns escaping from the Byzantine Empire with the relics of Gregory, including his skull, arms, a femur bone, his staff, the leather straps used in his torture and the manacles that held the saint.
 The femur and manacles were returned by Pope John Paul II to Catholicos Karekin II and are now enshrined at Saint Gregory the Illuminator Cathedral in Yerevan.

-On 20 February, 1743, Nardò, Italy was hit by a devastating earthquake that destroyed almost the entire city.
+On February 20, 1743, Nardò, Italy was hit by a devastating earthquake that destroyed almost the entire city.
 The only structure to survive intact after the quake was the city's statue of St. Gregory the Illuminator.
 According to the city's registers, only 350 out of the city's 10,000 inhabitants died in the earthquake, leading the inhabitants to believe that St. Gregory saved the city.
 Every year, they mark the anniversary of the earthquake by holding three days of celebrations in his honor.
-Relics of the saint are kept at Nardò Cathedral.
+Two relics of the saint are at Nardò Cathedral: one is kept in a silver bust of the saint, which is carried in processions, and the other, the metacarpus, is kept within a silver arm-shaped reliquary.